I've upgraded my imaging capabilities with a CMOS camera with the ability to cool the sensor.

 Filter= IDAS NBZ narrow band filter

-8/21/2019 On 8/19/2019 I imaged NGC 6960 or The Veil Nebula is a cloud of heated and ionized gas and dust in the constellation Cygnus.
+The Veil Nebula (NGC 6960) is a cloud of heated and ionized gas and dust in the constellation Cygnus.

 Imaging Data:

-This is a set of images taken on August 21, 2019 of IC 1396.
+This is a set of images taken on June 21, 2023 of IC 1396.
+I've imaged this before – this time with a better camera.

 The Elephant's Trunk Nebula is a concentration of interstellar gas and dust within the much larger ionized gas region IC 1396 located in the constellation Cepheus about 2,400 light years away from Earth.
 The piece of the nebula shown here is the dark, dense globule IC 1396A; it is commonly called the Elephant's Trunk nebula because of its appearance at visible light wavelengths, where there is a dark patch with a bright, sinuous rim.
 The bright rim is the surface of the dense cloud that is being illuminated and ionized by a very bright, massive star (HD 206267) that is just to the east of IC 1396A.
 The entire IC 1396 region is ionized by the massive star, except for dense globules that can protect themselves from the star's harsh ultraviolet rays.